ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/readme.md

 1. URL: What is the URL for the resource?
     - `ckan.model.Resource.url`
     - *Note*: For a data service, this URL should point at a self-descriptive document (OGC GetCapabilities or ESRI "REST" endpoint)
-2. Name: A short description of the resource, commonly used as the text within an anchor tag in an HTML doc
+2. Name: A short description of the resource, commonly used as the text within an anchor tag in an HTML doc.
+This maps into rel property on html:link element.
+    - *UI-suggestion*: a combobox with the following options, allow text to be edited:
+        - download
+        - web service description
+        - email request
+        - web service endpoint
+        - web application
+        - access information
-    - `ckan.model.Resource.name`
+     - *Persistence via* `ckan.model.Resource.name`
 3. Description: Longer text description of the resource
-    - `ckan.model.Resource.description`
+    - `*Persistence via* ckan.model.Resource.description`
 4. Distributor: Who is responsible for distribution of this resource?
     - **Additional Content** -- a ResponsibleParty
     - Default value: none, must be specified